<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 28. Dose Buckland provide Chinese language lessons and arrange any cultural events for its teachers?

-Buckland provides teachers with two free Mandarin Chinese lessons each week and arranges cultural events such as food sampling, day trips to neighboring towns and visits to Chinese temples, parks and gardens.
-Buckland also holds parties to celebrate Chinese holidays such as Autumn Festival and Chinese New Year.
-Buckland franchised schools do their utmost to take teachers to historical and cultural sites around the city and community they are living in.
+Most Buckland franchised schools provide many teachers with one free Mandarin Chinese lesson each week and arranges cultural events such as food sampling, day trips to neighboring towns, Chinese temples, parks, and gardens throughout the semester.
+Buckland also holds parties to celebrate Chinese holidays such as the Autumn Festival and the Chinese New Year.
+Buckland¡¯s franchised schools do their most to take their teachers to historical and cultural sites around the city and community that they are living in.

 29. How much preparation is required for each lesson?